 If either gonorrhea or chlamydia is left untreated, they can progress to have potentially serious health consequences.
 Some of the long-term effects of untreated infections include serious tissue damage or even infertility.
 This is why early detection and treatment are even more important.

 Should your results come back positive, we can help you get back on the road to recovery with treatment available through Priority STD Testing.
 Our physicians are available for consultation over the phone and will call in the appropriate prescription to the pharmacy of your choice.

 Getting tested with Priority is easy.
 We offer a convenient dual panel test for both Chlamydia and Gonorrhea that requires only a simple urine sample.
 With your appointment at the Priority testing center, you could be in and out in less than 15 minutes, unlike many common testing centers.
 Your health is important, and we want to make it as easy as possible to get the answers you need.
 Contact us at 1-888-211-2365 or schedule your test online today.

-*NOTE* We are currently unable to provide treatment to patients in the following states: Alaska, Arkansas, Kansas, Louisiana, Minnesota, Mississippi, Nevada, Oklahoma, Oregon, South Carolina, South Dakota, Tennessee, Vermont, and Wyoming.
+*NOTE* We are currently unable to provide treatment to patients in the following states: Alaska, Arkansas, Louisiana, Minnesota, Mississippi, Oklahoma, Ohio, South Dakota, and Vermont.